Pricing Valid Cuts for Price-Match Equilibria: Background and Related Literature

-When the coalitional valuation function (WDP considered over any subset of bidders) is \emph{submodular} the minimal NWE and VCG outcomes are guaranteed to be equivalent \citep{dSV07}, and therefore the revenue comparison (\ref{REV}) above flattens, yielding strict equality among the NWE, MAP, MRC, and VCG solution concepts.
-(Coalitional submodularity holds when any bidder always adds weakly more value to a set of bidders than any of its supersets.)
-Under such a strict assumption on preferences, the auction of that paper can be run to deliver the same outcome we prescribe here, VCG with a decomposition into linear item prices (a WE).
-Here, we make no such assumption but additionally provide distinct MAP prices in cases where coalitional submodularity fails.
+When each bidder is interested in consuming at most one item (a.k.a., unit demand) the minimal NWE and VCG outcomes are guaranteed to be equivalent \citep{leonard1983elicitation}, and therefore the revenue comparison (\ref{REV}) above flattens, yielding strict equality among the minimal NWE, MAP, MRC, and VCG solution concepts.
+Under such a strict assumption on preferences, several known auction mechanisms (e.g., primal-dual auctions as in \citet{dSV07}, etc.) could be run to deliver the same outcome we prescribe here: VCG with a decomposition into linear-anonymous WE item prices.
+Here, we make no such preference assumptions and instead provide distinct MAP prices for cases in which unit demand and even less strict conditions like gross substitutes and coalitional submodularity \citep{dSV07} fail.

+\citet{bikhchandani2002package} show that VCG is a WE if and only if a ``buyers are substitutes'' condition holds.
+They explored combinatorial exchanges (i.e., with potentially several sellers in addition to several buyers), and consider equilibria supported by potentially non-linear and non-anonymous prices.
+Under general preferences for CAs (i.e., with one seller under standard assumptions), they show the existence of instances for which only non-linear and non-anonymous pricing equilibria exist.
+Here, we show that if one is willing to accept an extended notion of linear prices on carefully selected \emph{artificial} items, then linear anonymous prices are possible whenever the core is non-empty, including all such CAs.